genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 ### Bugfixes

-- Fix issue with notifications thread dying in some scenarios.
+- Fixed issue with notifications thread dying in some scenarios.
 - dictionary-cache dependency has been changed to `compileOnly` in the messages module in server project template to ensure correct project generation.
 - When resolving search paths for code generations, use the absolute path of the config module rather than assuming it is an immediate child of the root project directory.
 - Hyphens are now allowed in product names.
-- Prevent HTTP timeouts when using MORE_ROWS messages for dataserver queries via HTTP API.
+- We now prevent HTTP timeouts when using MORE_ROWS messages for dataserver queries via HTTP API.
-- Ensure permission codes supplied for Request Servers are respected.
+- The permission codes supplied for Request Servers are now correctly respected.
-- Renamed ALERT table, used in notification rules to prevent clashes with other products.
+- The name of the ALERT table, used in notification rules, has been changed to prevent clashes with other products.
 - Fixed error on Data Server when using negated absolute values for BigDecimal types
 - GPAL usage of dynamic permissions (e.g. Data Servers, Request Servers, Event Handlers, etc).
 These will now also read all GPAL auth perms definitions available.
 - HTTP Request Server requests have been made case-insensitive.